Shahir47/Awesome-Graph-Reranking-IR/README.md

 (**V2**) The two-stage information retrieval (IR) framework, also known as the retrieve-then-re-rank pipeline, has empowered numerous AI paradigms, including retrieval-augmented generation (RAG) and question-answering (QA) systems that leverage ad hoc knowledge to address the rapidly expanding information landscape.
 In this setting, graph structures have emerged as a promising mechanism for context augmentation, further enhancing re-ranking frameworks through structured relational modeling, semantic dependency representation, and adaptive retrieval strategies.
 Consequently, graph representation learning techniques have been actively explored alongside leading IR paradigms.
 Despite increased research interest in graph-based re-ranking methods, a comprehensive study that connects existing approaches and provides a clear overview of this paradigm remains absent.
 In this survey, we provide an in-depth review of graph-based re-ranking models, tracing their history, evolution, and state-of-the-art development.
 To facilitate a clear understanding of this paradigm, we introduce an intuitive taxonomy that organizes graph-based re-ranking models by application domain and methodological characteristics.
 We also present a chronological timeline that illustrates the evolution of graph-based re-ranking methods.
 In addition, we analyze the experimental setups of representative studies and provide detailed insight into their findings.
 We conclude by providing recommendations on future research based on community-wide challenges and opportunities.

 ## 🌳 TAXONOMY
+This taxonomy organizes graph-based re-ranking methods into four application areas: General Information Retrieval, Question Answering, Retrieval-Augmented Generation, and Auxiliary and Specialized Tasks.
+General IR is further categorized by methodology, including heuristic and centrality-based methods, adaptive corpus-graph traversal, entity-centric approaches, domain-specific methods, and other specialized graph designs.
+QA methods are grouped by task setting: open-domain, knowledge-graph, temporal knowledge-graph, and multi-hop question answering.
+The auxiliary category covers related tasks such as answer sentence selection, semantic parsing, entity re-ranking, and term re-ranking.
+This structure provides a clear overview of how graph-based techniques map to different re-ranking problems.
 ![Taxonomy](./assets/taxonomy.png)

 ## 🧭 TIMELINE
+The timeline illustrates the evolution of graph-based re-ranking from 2008 to the present across the four taxonomy categories.
+Its spacing reflects publication density, giving greater emphasis to the field’s rapid recent growth.
+Early work focused on general IR, using similarity graphs and centrality measures such as PageRank to rescore documents.
+During the 2010s, researchers increasingly incorporated entities, knowledge graphs, and neural ranking models, while graph-based re-ranking expanded into question answering.
+More recent work emphasizes adaptive candidate expansion through corpus graphs, integration with pretrained and large language models, and emerging applications in RAG pipelines.
 ![Timeline](./assets/timeline.png)

 ## Question-Answering
+Graph-based re-ranking in QA selects the passages, facts, triples, or evidence paths most useful for producing an answer.
+Graphs help connect related pieces of evidence, remove irrelevant knowledge, preserve temporal consistency, and support reasoning across multiple documents.
+The category covers open-domain QA, knowledge-graph QA, temporal knowledge-graph QA, and multi-hop QA, each of which uses a different form of graph structure to organize and prioritize evidence.

 | Model | Paper | Venue | Date | Resources |
 |---|---|---|---|---|
 |KG-FiD|[KG-FiD: Infusing Knowledge Graph in Fusion-in-Decoder for Open-Domain Question Answering](https://aclanthology.org/2022.acl-long.340/)|ACL|2022||